Peddler

+A peddler (American English) or pedlar (British English) is a door-to-door and/or travelling vendor of goods.
+In 19th-century United States the word "drummer" was often used to refer to a peddler or traveling salesman; as exemplified in the popular play Sam'l of Posen; or, The Commercial Drummer by George H. Jessop.

 In England, the term was mostly used for travellers hawking goods in the countryside to small towns and villages.
-In London, more specific terms were used, such as costermonger.

 From antiquity, peddlers filled the gaps in the formal market economy by providing consumers with the convenience of door-to-door service.
 They operated alongside town markets and fairs where they often purchased surplus stocks which were subsequently resold to consumers.
 Peddlers were able to distribute goods to the more geographically-isolated communities such as those who lived in mountainous regions of Europe.
 They also called on consumers who, for whatever reason, found it difficult to attend town markets.
 Thus, peddlers played an important role in linking these consumers and regions to wider trade routes.
 Some peddlers worked as agents or travelling salesmen for larger manufacturers and so were the precursor to the modern travelling salesman.

 Images of peddlers feature in literature and art from as early as the 12th century.
 Such images were very popular with the genre and Orientalist painters and photographers of the 18th and the 19th centuries.
 Some imagery depicts peddlers in a pejorative manner, and others portray idealised romantic visions of peddlers at work.

 Etymology and definitions

 The origin of the word, known in English since 1225, is uncertain, but is possibly an Anglicised version of the French pied, Latin pes, pedis "foot", referring to a petty trader travelling on foot.

-A peddler, under English law, is defined as: “any hawker, pedlar, petty chapman, tinker, caster of metals, mender of chairs, or other person who, without any horse or other beast bearing or drawing burden, travels and trades on foot and goes from town to town or to other men’s houses, carrying to sell or exposing for sale any goods, wares, or merchandise immediately to be delivered, or selling or offering for sale his skill in handicraft."
+A peddler, under English law, is defined as: "any hawker, pedlar, petty chapman, tinker, caster of metals, mender of chairs, or other person who, without any horse or other beast bearing or drawing burden, travels and trades on foot and goes from town to town or to other men's houses, carrying to sell or exposing for sale any goods, wares, or merchandise immediately to be delivered, or selling or offering for sale his skill in handicraft."
 The main distinction between peddlers and other types of street vendor is that peddlers travel as they trade, rather than travel to a fixed place of trade.
 Peddlers travel around and approach potential customers directly whereas street traders set up a pitch or a stall and wait for customers to approach them.
 When not actually engaged in selling, peddlers are required to keep moving.
 Although peddlers may stop to make a sale, they are precluded from setting up a pitch or remaining in the same place for lengthy periods.
 Although peddlers normally travel by foot, there is no reason why they cannot use some means of assistance, such as a cart or a trolley, to assist in the transportation of goods.